AnastasiaOnyan/NetApp-ONTAP-API/create_volume/README.md

+This script creates a volume, an  export policy and an export rules using the REST API.
 A thick volume is created.
 The NFS protocol is used for export rules.
 The "Snapshot copies" folder is hidden from users.
 Snapshot reserve is set to 0%.
 Storage efficiency is disabled (deduplication, cross-volume deduplication, compression).

 Tested on:
 - ONTAP AFF 9.14.1